NANDANKESHAVHEGDE/CSE847_Machine_Learning_Capstone/README.md

 - No demand-side data (occupancy, booking pace, local events)
 - Exclusion restriction is economically plausible but untestable
 - Competitor sets are fixed; real markets are more dynamic
-- Three hotels failed detrending due to insufficient data for 30-day rolling averages
+- Three hotels failed detrending due to insufficient data

----

-## Future Work

-- [ ] Extend 2SRI causal analysis across full portfolio
-- [ ] Incorporate demand-side features (occupancy, events)
-- [ ] Non-linear Stage 1 models (Random Forest, XGBoost)
-- [ ] Dynamic competitor selection
-- [ ] Real-time pricing system integration

 ---